Trust Layer & Stack Boundaries

 Operator Surface

-Put the right state in the right place: Webflow, Dify, Linear, TRMNL, or a custom app, with evidence attached.
+Put the right state in Webflow, Dify, Linear, Notion, or a custom app, with evidence attached.

 The technical stack can change.
-These deliverables make the system explainable, inheritable, and easier to trust after launch.
+These maps, runbooks, and evidence make the system explainable, inheritable, and easier to trust after launch.

 Map